glowkeeper/IntroToBuilding3DGamesInUnity/docs/creating3DObjects.md

 Save your scene - File - Save.

-## View Controls

-Now there is something to look at, you can play with _Mesh Renderer_ in the _Inspector_, which makes the Object visible.
-Try unticking the check box.

 ## Add Physics

-Now choose _play_ in the _toolbar_, and the running game will appear.
+Now choose _play_ in the _Toolbar_, and the running game will appear.

 The cube just floats above the plane because, currently, there are no forces acting on the scene so nothing will move.
 Click on the play button again to exit game view.

-Add a _Rigidbody_ component to your cube (in the _Inspector_ add component, physics, rigidbody).
+Add a _Rigidbody_ component to your cube (in the _Inspector_, add _component_, _physics_, _rigidbody_).

-Now push play and the cube will drop under the influence of gravity util it hits the plane.
+Now push _play_ and the cube will drop under the influence of gravity (until it hits the plane).
 Play around with the following component options:

 1. Turn off the BoxCollider on the cube or the MeshCollider on the plane.
 What happened and why?

 2. Re-enable the BoxCollider on the cube and try tilting the plane by setting the plane's x and z rotation values to 2.
-The friction in the _Rigidbody_ should stop the cube from sliding.
+The friction in the _Rigidbody_ will stop the cube from sliding.
 What happens if you exit play then set the values to 20 rather than 2?
 Has your plane disappeared?
-If it has, why?
+At this point, you may wish to go and research _Backface Culling_.
+Play around with the values and make the plane reappear.

 3. Delete the cube and add a sphere in the same position instead.
 Now the sphere should hit the plane and roll off.

 4. Try adding a cube that the sphere will hit to deflect its movement.
 Note you can change the dimension of the cube to make it easier to hit.

-If you've followed everything above, you should have something like Figure 7 (all the objects have had coloured matertials added to make them easier to see).
+If you've followed everything above, you should have something somewhat similar to Figure 7 (all the objects have had coloured matertials added to make them easier to see).

 ![](./images/colouredObjects.png)